 Similar to the key Snapper Grouper species in South Carolina and Georgia communities, a majority of the commercial Snapper Grouper landings are vermilion snapper, gag grouper, golden tilefish, greater amberjack, black sea bass and gray triggerfish (Table 1-6).
 Red snapper was a key species until the 2010 closure.
-There are more trips with hook and line in this area than in the Carolinas or Georgia, but almost 50% of trips use electric gear.
+There are more trips with hand hook and line (handlines or rod & reel) in this area than in the Carolinas or Georgia, but almost 50% of trips use electric hook and line gear.
 Most vessels take day trips, with some vessels taking trips that last 2-3 days.